 In the following analysis, context-based uninformed voting refers to the electoral choice according to the above voting function.
-In contrast, signal-based uninformed voting reflects the view in previous studies where all voters make decisions based on individual preferences.
+In contrast, signal-based uninformed voting reflects the view in previous studies in which all voters make decisions based on individual preferences.

 The voting function under this view can be defined as follows: